mikependon/RepoDB/Docs/pages/installation.rst

 4. In the right side, select the project you wish the library to install to.
 5. Click the `Install` button.

-Wait for few seconds until the installation is completed.
+Wait for a few seconds until the installation is completed.

 Via Package Manager Console
 ---------------------------